apache/tvm/docker/README.md

 ## Prebuilt Docker Images

-We provide several pre-built images for doing quick exploration with TVM installed.
+You can use third party pre-built images for doing quick exploration with TVM installed.
 For example, you can run the following command to launch ```tvmai/demo-cpu``` image.

 ```bash